International Hybrid-Technical

 - Does not fully govern model inference.

-Inference require fast and low-latency processing at scale, which conflicts with the slower and resource-intensive nature of blockchain.
+Inference requires fast and low-latency processing at scale, which conflicts with the slower and resource-intensive nature of blockchain.
 Neither does inference necessitate AI-compute hardware, with current frontier open-weight models already runnable on edge devices - a trend likely to hold as AI models and hardware continues to advance.

 Appendix